What is Dementia?

 - Stroke

-- Brain tumor; among other causes
+- Brain tumour; among other causes

 - Prion disease – For example, Creutzfeldt-Jakob disease